open-pioneer/trails-openlayers-base-packages/src/packages/feature-editing/README.md

 The editor does not manage the lifetime of any features in the map, except for the feature currently being edited.
 To persist changes made by the editor, you must implement the `FeatureWriter` interface.

+Note: there is currently no prepared FeatureWriter implementation for `WFS` or `OGC API Features` services available.

 The interface is flexible enough to work in many scenarios: